 Widespread and variable group of rhizomatous ferns, once called spleenwort for alleged medicinal value.
 These evergreen species resemble one another only in botanical details and in their need for shade and liberal watering.
 Unlike many other ferns, they need a rest period from late fall to early spring when grown indoors; during that time, reduce watering and withhold fertilizer.

 From Australia, New Zealand.
 Graceful, very finely cut light green fronds to 4 ft. tall.
 Plant grows about 4 ft. wide.
 Fronds produce plantlets that can be removed and planted.
 Hardy to 26°F/–3°C. Watch for snails and slugs.

-Native to much of the Northern Hemisphere, this delicate fern grows in a clump to 6 in. high, 8 in.wide.
+Native to much of the Northern Hemisphere, this delicate fern grows in a clump to 6 in. high and 8 in. wide.
 Narrow bright green fronds are 4–8 in. long; round (or nearly so) leaflets are only 1/2 in. long.
 Likes lime.
 Attractive in wall crevices where it can be seen close up or in a shady rock garden.

 Tender perennials with narrow, tubular, two-lipped blossoms.
 Where stems are not killed to the ground ...

 Little-known evergreen shrubs or trees from Chile with leathery leaves, somewhat stiff growth habit, a...

 Fragrant, yellow-based pale lilac flowers open nearly flat; one to three are carried on each 1-ft. ste...